The bi-dimensional Directed IDLA forest: Far particles do not touch central strips

+\end{lemma} {In the above result, with a slight abuse of notation, we have identified the particle $\xi^x$ to its range.
+Lemma \ref{le:crossinglemma}} is an adaptation of \cite[Lemma 3.2]{DLYY} written in the context of $\Z^2$.
+It expresses the difficulty for a particle to cross an annulus when the aggregate occupies only a small portion of it. }

-One of the key ingredients to derive Lemma~\ref{le:ProbaEMk} is Lemma~\ref{le:crossinglemma}.
-To apply it, the width $r$ is chosen in such a way that $nr\leq \eta_0 r^{2}$, where $\eta_0$ is as in Lemma~\ref{le:crossinglemma}.
+{To apply Lemma \ref{le:crossinglemma}}, the width $r$ is chosen in such a way that $nr\leq \eta_0 r^{2}$.
 More precisely, we let { } Now, to be in the framework of Lemma~\ref{le:ProbaEMk}, we introduce the notion of good (resp. bad) annuli as follows.
 Given a realization of $A_{n}[M^\alpha+kM]$, we say that $S_{\ell}$ is \textit{good} if Otherwise, we say that the annulus is \textit{bad}.
 Notice that the number $N^{\mbox{ {bad}}}$ of bad annuli is deterministically bounded since a.s.

 Denoting by $N^{\mbox{ {good}}}=\ell_{\mbox{ {max}}} - N^{\mbox{ {bad}}} $ the number of good annuli, it follows from the above inequality and from the definitions of $r$, $\ell_{\mbox{ {max}}}$ that

 Thus